pocesar/ES5-Class/README.md

 [![Build Status](https://travis-ci.org/pocesar/ES5-Class.png?branch=master)](https://travis-ci.org/pocesar/ES5-Class)

-A Class object that enables native prototypal inheritance
+A Class object that enables native prototypal inheritance Why should we write code like if we were in 2010?
+Read on!

 * Inheritance made easy
 * Uses Object.create ES5 method to enable native prototypal inheritance with proper settings (enumerable, configurable, writable)